a-merezhanyi/voca_rs/README.md

 ## Roadmap

-Rewrite the code, so the functions (when it is possible) are accessible directly on String/&str.
+- Rewrite the code, so the functions (when it is possible) are accessible directly on String/&str.
 That can be achieved using an extension trait.
+- Possible refactoring: all `position` indexes covert to zero-based and add a comment to each doc.
+- Change all inner arguments to Enums (instead `string` or `bool`)

 #### Case